 Ever since I was a kid I have had a sense of awe when I’ve seen petroglyphs, or any historical site for that matter.
 I feel like I’m stepping into the past and witnessing the result of someone’s great efforts to create something that was meant to last for later generations.
 I think part of the reason it has been so hard to find a documented hike that takes you to these sites is because of the fear that people will disrespect and deface these precious artifacts.
 I trust you more than they do.
 Respect these sites.
 They are beautiful and sacred, and should be preserved for your children and grandchildren to see!

-You have now found them all (at least that I know about)!
-If you find some more, let me know about them!
-You still have one more great site to see though, so continue up the slick rock until you are back on the dirt and moving toward the black plateau in front of you.
+As you head back to your vehicle, I just want to remind you that you still have one more great site to see though, so continue up the slick rock until you are back on the dirt and moving toward the black plateau in front of you.
 Now, turn around and look back…what a view!
 You can’t buy that view or the experience you just had with all the money in the world.
 Consider yourself lucky.
 I know I do, every time I head outside and have a chance to spend time in the amazing creations that surround me!
 Now continue up the hill and you will see the boundary fence again.
 Cross over and you can make your way back to your vehicle.

 Until next time…Remember, your next adventure is just out your door!